GoDaddy is widely known thanks to its ubiquitous adverts. So what exactly does this company offer?

 The biggest disappointment is that GoDaddy doesn’t allow free sign ups or some kind of trial account program like that of Squarespace.
 If you want to try out the services of GoDaddy, you have to sign up for a paid account.

 Like most site builders, GoDaddy offers three plan levels.
 The plans are differentiated based on the number of available themes (50; 300; 300), disk space (1 GB, 10 GB, 50 GB), bandwidth (150 GB, 500 GB, 1000 GB), email account storage, mobile optimization and other features.
 None of the plans include online store.

-eCommerce functionality is advertised separately and costs $29.99/month.
+eCommerce functionality is proposed as a separate Commerce Plan and costs $799.99/month.
 There’s a free 30-day trial, but you still have to enter your credit card info to sign up for it.
-At the end of your free trial you’ll be automatically billed $29.99 ‘plus applicable taxes’ for a monthly Premium Online Store plan.
+At the end of your free trial you’ll be automatically billed $839.99 ‘plus applicable taxes’ for a monthly Premium Online Store plan.